Seldom-SE/seldom_state/README.md

     );
 ```

-For a more complete example, see the `examples` directory.
+For more complete examples, see the `examples` directory.
 The `chase.rs` example is written
 like a guide, so it is good for learning.
 If you need help, feel free to ping me
 on [the Bevy Discord server](https://discord.com/invite/bevy) (`@Seldom`)!
 If any of the docs
 need improvement, feel free to submit an issue or pr!